alexwkleung/MinSticky/README.md

 WIP.

 Do not use this for permanent text saving.
-This is merely meant for copy and pasting down temporary things like links and very small notes.
+This is merely meant for copy and pasting down temporary things like website links and very small notes.
 No personal or important information should be written as there is a high chance of losing your data.

 # Saving and Formatting